The Sign in Sidney Brustein's Window: Chicago

+2023 B.A.M.
+Production & Broadway Revival

+In 2023 the play opened at the Brooklyn Academy of Music, directed by Anne Kauffman and starring Oscar Isaac as Sidney Brustein and Rachel Brosnahan as Iris Parodus Brustein.
+It was announced on April 4, 2023 that the production would transfer to the James Earl Jones Theatre on Broadway, with an opening date set for April 27, 2023, the final day of the 2022-2023 Broadway season.

 Response

 Critical reception

 Howard Taubman wrote in The New York Times following the opening performance of The Sign in Sidney Brustein's Window that the play "lacks concision and cohesion" and that "one remembers isolated passages rather than the work as a whole."

 Dramatic analysis

 The Sign in Sidney Brustein's Window was first on stage in the 1960s, a time of great social reform in America.
 Carl and Nanie Hansberry, Lorraine Hansberry's parents, were leaders in the Civil Rights Movement, and her parents' values affected her writing.